mpartipilo/tikatours_src/content/content/tour/georgia-tours/group-tours/the-tales-of-svaneti/index.en.md

 country_id: 0
 main_category_id: 1
 sub_category_id: 32
+gallery_id: 0
 imggrp_id: 30
 heading: The Tales of Svaneti
 name: The Tales of Svaneti
 title: The Tales of Svaneti | Tika Tours
 short_descr: Welcome to Svaneti, an extraordinarily beautiful land of towers, snow-topped craggy peaks, wine and dancing.
 duration: 10 Days / 9 Nights
 ---
 Welcome to Svaneti, an extraordinarily beautiful land of towers, snow\-topped craggy